RafaelCassiano21/ansible-gns3-lab/README.md

 ---
+&nbsp;

 ## 7. 🔹 Run-gns3

-After installation, you can start GNS3 by searching for the "GNS3" application in your desktop environment menu or by running:
+#### After installation, you can start GNS3 by searching for the "GNS3" application in your desktop environment menu or by running:

 `gns3         `